Our People

 Research Fellow

 Shayma is a Research Fellow in the Health Services Research Team at Wesley Research Institute.
 Shayma has a research background in health economics and implementation science.
-Having recently submitted her PhD thesis for examination, Shayma’s doctoral research explored how digital health systems could help mitigate patient non-attendance at scheduled outpatient healthcare appointments.
+Having recently completed her PhD, Shayma’s doctoral research explored how digital health systems could help mitigate patient non-attendance at scheduled outpatient healthcare appointments.

 Shayma brings a diverse skill set to her role, including project management, quantitative and qualitative data collection and analysis, and the preparation of ethics and governance applications for health services research.
 Her work is driven by a passion for contributing to research that fosters effective, efficient, and equitable healthcare.
 In addition to her research background, Shayma has extensive experience in graphic design.
 She is passionate about helping translate complex research findings into accessible graphics, making important information easily understandable for a wider audience.